marinactonci/marinactonci/README.md

 - 🎓 I’m a 22 year old computer science student at **Faculty of Informatics and Digital Technologies**

-- ⚛️ I’m interested in web development and in my free time i build web pages
+- 💻 I’m interested in web development and in my free time I build web pages

 - 🤽 My other hobby is waterpolo which I've been training for 11 years

-- 🐙 <a href="https://marinactonci.netlify.app" target="_blank">Portfolio page</a>
+- 🌐 <a href="https://marinactonci.netlify.app" target="_blank">Portfolio page</a>

 <h3 align="center">Connect with me:</h3>